Battle of Batumi

-The Battle of Batumi was a military battle between Democratic Republic of Georgia and Turkey.
-The Georgian aim of this battle was to remove the Turkish army from Batumi.
+The Battle of Batumi was a military battle between Democratic Republic of Georgia and Turkey during the Turkish invasion of Georgia.
+The Georgian aim of this battle was to remove the invading Turkish army from Batumi.
+The battle concluded with Georgian victory and ensured that Batumi remained part of the Georgian homeland, albeit under the newly established Georgian Soviet Socialist Republic.

 Background

 On 15 February 1921, the Red Army launched a military operation to sovietize the Georgian Democratic Republic.
 The Georgian government engaged in a fight with the Soviet forces, offering stiff resistance to the Soviets but losing the capital Tbilisi and having to fall back first to Kutaisi, and then to Batumi.
 During this war, Turkey demanded the handover of Artvin and Ardahan Provinces from Georgia in an ultimatum.
 The Georgian government did not accept this ultimatum, although the mentioned cities were emptied, because it could not fight on two fronts, the Turkish army occupied the cities on February 23, which the Georgian government did not legally recognize.
 After capturing Artvin and Ardahan, the claims of the Turkish side seemed to have run out and they offered to help Georgia in the fight against the Red Army.
 This brought the Turkish army close to Batumi while the Bolsheviks themselves were approaching the city.
 Turks wanted to enter Batumi, and the Georgian Menshevik government was in no position to offer resistance.
 Georgian Mensheviks used the circumstances to prolong their governance.
 On 7 March, they reached the verbal agreement with the Turkish Colonel Kiazim Bey to allow his army into Batumi, while leaving the Menshevik government of Georgia in control of civil administration in the area.

 On March 11, the leading units of the Turkish army entered Batumi.
 Their goal was to conquer the Batumi region, not to fight together with the Georgians against Bolshevik Russia, although this was a more adventurous step, because negotiations between Soviet Russia and Turkey were taking place in Moscow.
 Mensheviks were seeking to use Turkish protection while awaiting possible French intervention on their side.
 Mensheviks asked France to approach Turkey seeking the de jure recognition of Georgia.
 As France and the Great Britain were unwilling to intervene and the agreement with Turks collapsed, Georgia came under the threat of permanently losing Batumi.
 Understanding this, Mensheviks agreed to negotiate with the Bolsheviks to preserve Batumi within Georgia.
 Meanwhile, Turkey and Russia signed the Treaty of Moscow on March 16, 1921.
 According to this agreement, Batumi District still remained part of Georgia, but of Soviet Georgia.